soylentOrange/OpenDTU/README.md

 The webapp is extended by Modbus configuration and info views.

-The Modbus library used for Modbus communication is: https://github.com/eModbus/eModbus.
+The Modbus library used for Modbus communication is [eModbus](https://github.com/eModbus/eModbus).
-Documentation for the library is here: https://emodbus.github.io/.
+Documentation for the library is [here](https://emodbus.github.io/).

 ### Homeassistant